10 minsPublished on 3/29/2023

 Self-custody wallets are classified into different types depending on the device on which they store your private keys.

-These wallets only store private keys on your mobile device.
+These wallets store private keys on your mobile device - if there is a desktop version of a mobile wallet, then it will be stored on your laptop or desktop computer.
 In case you lose the mobile device with your private key, you can use your mnemonic phrase to recover your assets.

 A web-based or mobile wallet, also called a “hot” wallet, is always connected to the internet.
 This unfortunately gives hackers the opportunity to steal your funds.